Kabul University: Early history

-2001 - 2021
+2001–2021

 After the removal of the Taliban government in late 2001, the international community focused on rebuilding the educational institutions in Afghanistan.
 By January 2004 the campus had only 24 computers.
 As part of its recovery program, the university has established partnerships with four foreign universities, including Purdue University and the University of Arizona.
-Furthermore, the Information Technology Center was founded in 2002 with the cooperation of German Academic Exchange Service (DAAD) and Technical University of Berlin.
+Furthermore, the Information Technology Center was founded in 2002 with the cooperation of German Academic Exchange Service (DAAD) and Technische Universität Berlin.
 The number of students in higher education had increased across the country from 22,717 in 2002 to 56,451 in 2008.
 By 2008, Kabul University was attended by 9,660 students, 2,336 (24%) of them being women.

 It was reported in 2007 that Iran donated funds to the university's dentistry faculty and donated 25,000 books.
-The main library of Kabul University, which is the best-equipped library in Afghanistan, was built by the United States.
+The main library of Kabul University, which was built by the United States.
 It is equipped with computers, books and magazines.
 Nancy Dupree, wife of Louis Dupree, was the Director of the Afghanistan Center at the university.

 In 2008, the campus of Kabul University was provided with local network facilities by the Information Technology center of Kabul University (ITCK).
 Each building is connected to the campus network and is provided with the internet connection from a fiber optic backbone.
-The Voice over IP (VoIP) technology was also part of the networking project, which improved the quality of telephone communication at the university level.
+The voice over IP (VoIP) technology was also part of the networking project.

 At the beginning of 2020, Chancellor Babury has introduced a new program for the change and development of Kabul University.
-Significant progress has been made in implementing this plan.
-This plan was vigorously implemented until the advent of the Taliban.

 On 19 July 2019, a car bomb exploded outside the university.
 It killed 8 people and injured another 33.

 ISIL gunmen attacked the university on 2 November 2020, killing 35 and wounding 56.
 The attack occurred at around 11:00.
 Afghan security officials claimed they have arrested the person who instigated the attack.
 The three gunmen were killed by Afghan and American forces who came to the scene.